refinedev/refine/documentation/docs/ui-integrations/material-ui/components/buttons/edit-button/index.md

 ### `recordItemId`

 `recordItemId` is used to append the record id to the end of the route path for the edit route.
+By default, the `recordItemId` is inferred from the route params.

 ```tsx live disableScroll previewHeight=120px
 const { useRouterContext } = RefineCore;